mirror/chromium/docs/clang_tool_refactoring.md

 ## Caveats

+* Clang tools do not work with jumbo builds.

-An invocation of the clang tool runs on one build config.
-Code that only compiles on one platform or code that is guarded by a set of compile-time flags can be problematic.
-Performing a global refactoring typically requires running the tool once in each build config with code that needs to be updated.
+* Invocations of a clang tool runs on on only one build config at a time.
+For example, running the tool across a `target_os="win"` build won't update code that is guarded by `OS_POSIX`.
+Performing a global refactoring will often require running the tool once for each build config.

-Other minor issues:

-*   Requires a git checkout.

 ## Prerequisites